 RULE 301.
-Criteria for Becoming a Participant Firm
+Criteria for Becoming a Participant

-(a) To be eligible for admission as a Participant-Firm, an applicant must demonstrate to the satisfaction of the Exchange that it:

-- (1) is of good reputation and business integrity; - (2) maintains adequate financial resources and credit; - (3) is of the age of majority in the individual's state of residence (if an individual); - (4) if the Participant is an entity, that it is validly organized, in good standing, and authorized by its governing body and, if relevant, documents of organization, to trade Contracts (if an entity); - (5) has not filed for bankruptcy; - (6)(5) is not prohibited from using the services of the Exchange for any reason whatsoever; - (7)(6) holds all registrations, including any Introducing Broker, Futures Commission Merchant, Supervisory Person and/or Associated Person registration and meets the minimum financial standards required under Applicable Law, including, but not limited to the requirements set forth in 17 CFRCFTC Regulation § 1.17 any Introducing Broker, Futures Commission Merchant, Supervisory Person and/or Associated Person registration, as applicable if any; - (8)(7) is not subject to statutory disqualification under Section 8a(2) of the CEA; and - (9)(8) satisfies any other criteria that the Exchange may require from a Participant. - (b) Once admitted, the Participant Firm-shall continue to comply with all applicable eligibility criteria in Rule 301(a).
-The Exchange evaluates and monitors a Participant Firm's Participant's compliance with the criteria set forth in this Rule 301. - (c) To the extent a Participant Firm is a Participant on Eris Exchange that is or was an Exempt Board of Trade subject to the CFTC's jurisdiction, then such Participant Firm shall be a Participant Firm on Eris Exchange, as long as such Participant Firm complies with Rule 301(b). - (d)(c) Each Participant Firm must establish a clearing relationship with the Clearing House, or with a Clearing Firm and shall immediately notify Eris Exchange if it ceases to be a clearing customer of such Clearing Firm.
+- (a) To be eligible for admission as a Participant, an applicant must demonstrate to the satisfaction of the Exchange that it: - (1) is of good reputation and business integrity; - (2) maintains adequate financial resources and credit; - (3) is of the age of majority in the individual's state of residence (if an individual); - (4) if the Participant is an entity, that it is validly organized, in good standing, and authorized by its governing body and, if relevant, documents of organization, to trade Contracts (if an entity); - (5) is not prohibited from using the services of the Exchange for any reason whatsoever; - (6) holds all registrations, including any Introducing Broker, Futures Commission Merchant, Supervisory Person and/or Associated Person registration and meets the minimum financial standards required under Applicable Law, including, but not limited to the requirements set forth in CFTC Regulation § 1.17 any Introducing Broker, Futures Commission Merchant, Supervisory Person and/or Associated Person registration, as applicable if any; - (7) is not subject to statutory disqualification under Section 8a(2) of the CEA; and - (8) satisfies any other criteria that the Exchange may require from a Participant. - (b) Once admitted, the Participant shall continue to comply with all applicable eligibility criteria in Rule 301(a).
+The Exchange evaluates and monitors a Participant's compliance with the criteria set forth in this Rule 301. - (c) Each Participant must establish a clearing relationship with the Clearing House, or with a Clearing Firm and shall immediately notify Eris Exchange if it ceases to be a clearing customer of such Clearing Firm.
 Participant understands that it will be denied access to the Eris Trading System unless Participant has obtained and delivered to Eris the applicable documentation from an authorized signatory of such Clearing Firm.
-Further, Participant Firm also understands that Eris may restrict, suspend or terminate Participant Firm sParticipant's access to Eris or the Eris Trading System at the direction of the Clearing Firm or the Clearing House.
-Participant Firm also understands that it may be permitted direct electronic access (i.e., a customer of a Clearing Firm enters orders directly into the Exchange's trade matching system for execution through the use of a user identification in the Participant Firm'sParticipant's name) and the Exchange provides the Clearing Firm with and requires the

-Clearing Firm to use pre-trade controls that enable the Clearing Firm to implement appropriate financial risk limits.
+Further, Participant understands that Eris may restrict, suspend or terminate Participant's access to Eris or the Eris Trading System at the direction of the Clearing Firm or the Clearing House.
+Participant also understands that it may be permitted direct electronic access (i.e., a customer of a Clearing Firm enters orders directly into the Exchange's trade matching system for execution through the use of a user identification in the Participant's name) and the Exchange provides the Clearing Firm with and requires the Clearing Firm to use pre-trade controls that enable the Clearing Firm to implement appropriate financial risk limits.

 RULE 302.
-Participant Firm Application Process
+Participant Application Process